Innovation & Entrepreneurship in Europe

 Architect and Industrial Designer.
-Extensive experience in strategic design, innovation, communication and leadership.
+Extensive experience in strategic design, innovation, communication, and leadership.
 Design manager and project manager in DSB (Danish State Railways), Head of Design Vision Lab, Director of Design in DSB, Founder of FUHR.

-- Ries, Eric: The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses, 2011 (primarily chapters 1-6 and 8) (To be picked up from the library during arrivals week)
+- Ries, Eric: The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses, 2011 (primarily chapters 1-6 and 8)

-- Osterwalder, Alexander, et.al.: Business Model Generation: A Handbook for Visionaries, Game Changers and Challengers, 2010 (To be picked up from the library during arrivals week)
+- Osterwalder, Alexander, et.al.: Business Model Generation: A Handbook for Visionaries, Game Changers and Challengers, 2010

 - Osterwalder, Alexander, et.al.: Value Proposition Design: How to Create Products and Services Customers Want, 2010